Jose Prakash: Actor

 During his singing career he had done small roles and cameos for films.
 His first break as an actor was Bhakta Kuchela in 1961.
 But his major break as a villain was Olavum Theravum in 1969 and he later went on to do many films mostly in villain roles.
 In 1971, he acted in the first ever investigative sequel C.I.D.
 Nazir (1971) directed by P. Venu.
 Later he worked with P. Venu in many of his films.
 He and K. P. Ummer dominated Malayalam film industry in the role of Antagonist and was a hard target for Heroes.
-Up to date he had acted for more than 350 films in Malayalam language.
-He retired from film industry in 2003 due to health reasons.
+He acted in more than 350 films in Malayalam language and retired from film industry in 2003 for health reasons.
 His last film was Ente Veedu Appuvinteyum directed by Sibi Malayil.
-After a long gap of 8 years he did a small cameo role in Traffic.
+After a long gap of 8 years, he did a small cameo role in Traffic.